 Section 6.
 Indemnification of Corporate Agents.

-Any person who was or is a director, officer, employee or other agent of the Corporation (collectively “Agents”) may be indemnified by the Corporation for any claims, demands, causes of action, expenses or liabilities arising out of, or pertaining to, the Agent’s service to or on behalf of the Corporation to the full extent permitted by California Nonprofit Corporation Law, Section 5238.
+Any person who was or is a Director, officer, employee or other agent of the Corporation (individually “Agent” and collectively “Agents”) may be indemnified by the Corporation for any claims, demands, causes of action, expenses or liabilities arising out of, or pertaining to, the Agent’s service to or on behalf of the Corporation to the full extent permitted by California Nonprofit Corporation Law, Section 5238.

-The Corporation shall have power to purchase and maintain insurance on behalf of any agent of the Corporation against any liability asserted against or incurred by the agent in such capacity or arising out of the agent’s status as such whether or not the Corporation would have the power to indemnify the agent against such liability under Section 5238 of the California Nonprofit Corporation Law; provided, however, that the Corporation shall have no power to purchase and maintain such insurance to indemnify any agent of the Corporation for a violation of Section 5233 of the California Nonprofit Corporation Law.
+The Corporation shall have power to purchase and maintain insurance on behalf of any Agent of the Corporation against any liability asserted against or incurred by the Agent in such capacity or arising out of the Agent’s status as such whether or not the Corporation would have the power to indemnify the Agent against such liability under Section 5238 of the California Nonprofit Corporation Law; provided, however, that the Corporation shall have no power to purchase and maintain such insurance to indemnify any Agent of the Corporation for a violation of Section 5233 of the California Nonprofit Corporation Law.

+To the fullest extent permitted by law and except as otherwise determined by the board in a specific instance, expenses incurred by a person seeking indemnification under Article XII, Sections 6, Section 7 and Section 8 of these Bylaws in defending any proceeding covered by those Sections shall be advanced by the Corporation before final disposition of the proceeding, on receipt by the corporation of an undertaking by or on behalf of that person that the advance will be repaid unless it is ultimately found that the person is entitled to be indemnified by the corporation for those expenses

 Section 7.
 Non-paid Directors; Alleged Failure to Discharge Duties; No Monetary Liability.
 Except as provided in Section 5233 or 5237 of the California Nonprofit Corporation Law, there is no monetary liability on the part of, and no cause of action for damages shall arise against, any non-paid director, including any non-paid director who is also a non-paid officer, of this Corporation based upon any alleged failure to discharge the person’s duties as director or officer if the duties are performed in a manner that meets all of the following criteria: